 Reasons How the Beverage Industry Prepares Itself for Future Growth with AI

-AI/ML improves production, rapidly assesses quality while being unbiased and economical.
+AI/ML improves production and rapidly assesses quality while being unbiased and economical.
 The most significant advantage, however, is in the comprehensive insights gained about consumer preference.
 These insights open doors to unique flavor/ingredient combinations that would have never been discovered otherwise.
-A significant flavor trend of 2021 has been the personalization of products based on preference.
+A significant flavor trend of 2022 has been the personalization of products based on preference.

 While the application of ML in hot beverages has been relatively lower, it is catching up.
 ML can predict the quality of green or black tea with the help of different inputs across multiple metrics.
 An electronic nose (e-nose) is with artificial neural networks (ANN) to identify quality grades of green tea rapidly.
 AI/ML uses flavonoids, catechins, and total methyl-xanthines content to predict antioxidant activity.